GloBee-Official/payment-api-php/README.md

 ## Authenticate with GloBee
 To receive a valid X-AUTH-ID, complete the following steps:
 1) Sign into GloBee, and navigate to the Payment API section on the backend panel.
-2) Click on the "Add New Key" button, complete the "Label" field and click "Create Key".
-3) Copy the key created and store it somewhere in your code.
+2) Copy the "Payment API Key" and store it somewhere in your code.

 ## Usage Example
 To create an invoice on GloBee and receive a redirect to a payment interstitial, you can copy and modify the below code.